CrossRef/rest-api-doc/deprecated/deposit_api.md

 The current deposit mechanism provides a URL end-point that can accept deposits of CrossRef metadata.
 However, this mechanism has some deficiencies, including:

-- an inability to programatically track the status of a deposit
+- an inability to programmatically track the status of a deposit
 - an outdated method of returning deposit results to a user (e-mail responses containing success or failure notices)
-- no way of programatically querying for a historic list of deposits
+- no way of programmatically querying for a historic list of deposits
-- no way of programatically retrieveing previously deposited XML.
+- no way of programmatically retrieveing previously deposited XML.

 This document proposes a RESTful deposit API that attempts to address deficiencies within the current CrossRef XML deposit mechanism.